bhartiy/learnsellacious/pages/04.store/04.add-change-logo/default.md

 You can change or add the favicon and many from this section.

-P.S.
-This document is for helix framework only.
+_Note: This document is for helix framework only._